jurevans/transit-app-api/README.md

 ```bash
 npx protoc --plugin=../node_modules/.bin/protoc-gen-ts_proto --ts_proto_out=./ ./path-to-your.proto
 ```
-`protobufjs` is required to make use of compiled protobufs, and is included in this project.
+`protobufjs` is required to make use of compiled protobufs, and is included in this project's `package.json`.

 ## Swagger
 Swagger is currently available at: